AEGN Environmental Philanthropy Conference 2026 Full Program

 Joojin Kim knows firsthand.
 As CEO and Founder of Solutions for Our Climate (SFOC), Joojin has been at the forefront of accelerating the energy transition in South Korea; combining legal strategy, policy influence and civil society mobilisation to shift entrenched systems.
 In this session, he will share insights on how change happens in practice, and the role strategic philanthropy can play in navigating complexity, identifying leverage points that matter and enabling lasting impact.
 Includes Q&A.

-Speakers: International keynote speaker Joojin Kim, CEO and Founder of Solutions for Our Climate (SFOC), introduced by speaker to be announced.
+Speakers: International keynote speaker Joojin Kim, CEO and Founder of Solutions for Our Climate (SFOC), introduced by John Hepburn (The Sunrise Project).

 Conference MC